clairescodes/flappybird/README.md

 # 🐥 Flappy Bird Clone

-A browser-based Flappy Bird game built using vanilla JavaScript and HTML5 Canvas.
+A browser-based Flappy Bird game built using JavaScript and HTML5 Canvas.

 ## Gameplay